 What does it mean to be self-employed and what does that mean for your tax deductions?

 Being self-employed means starting your own business, whether it is a sole-proprietorship (like this blog), or a big company with many employees.
 To start your own business, you have to apply for a business EIN from the IRS.
 You can do this for free.
-When you sign up for a business EIN you have to declare what type of company it is, whether it is a sole-proprietorship, LLC, S-Corp, etc. Once you do that you can get started and actually making the business and being your own boss!
+When you sign up for a business EIN you have to declare what type of company it is, whether it is a sole-proprietorship, LLC, S-Corp, etc. Once you do that you can get started and actually making the business and be your own boss!

 Once you are your own boss you face some different tax implications than you would if you were a regular W-2 employee.
 But, at the same time, you are now capable of taking advantage of tax deductions that you never could before that can help you save on your tax bill!